 Did you know the 5th of December is world soil day?
-Probably not since soil has no powerful lobby which would ensure to deliver soil related issues effectively to the public.
-Quite the contrary, the awareness for and the understanding of the value of the finite resource soil is actually very low.
+Probably not, since soil has no powerful lobby which would ensure to deliver soil related issues effectively to the public.
+Quite the contrary, the awareness for and the understanding of the value of this finite resource soil is actually very low.

-- production function (food, animal feed)
+- Production function (food, animal feed)

-- filter- buffer- transformation function
+- Filter- buffer- transformation function

-- habitat function (biologic diversity)
+- Habitat function (biological diversity)

-- active flood protection and active groundwater protection
+- Active flood protection and active groundwater protection

-- climate protection (carbon sink)
+- Climate protection (carbon sink)